South Asian Canadians: Late 19th century

-The first known record of Canadians from South Asia dates back to 1897, when Punjabi Sikh soldiers arrived in British Columbia while transiting from India to the United Kingdom during the Diamond Jubilee of Queen Victoria.
+The first well-known record of Canadians from South Asia dates back to 1897, when Punjabi Sikh soldiers were invited to British Columbia, en route from India to Britain, as a part of Queen Victoria’s Diamond Jubilee.
+However, a 2025 study revealed that South Asians were present in Eastern Canada since the country’s founding, as the 1871 census identified 11 people of South Asian origin, with 8 persons from Ontario, and the remaining 3 from Nova Scotia.
+The early presence in Ontario and Nova Scotia demonstrates that South Asians were part of Canadian society decades earlier than previously recognized, and in regions outside the well-known Pacific migration routes to British Columbia, with the largest concentration residing in what is now Lakeshore, Ontario.

 Early 20th century

-With an estimated population of 100 by 1900, further South Asian settlement waves to Canada occurred in the few years after the turn of the 20th century; after hearing stories about the high wages being paid in British Columbia, some Punjabi British Indian soldiers stationed in Hong Kong and other British-controlled Chinese cities emigrated to Canada and settled in the western province.
+With an estimated population of 100 by 1900, further South Asian settlement waves to Canada occurred in the few years after the turn of the 20th century; after hearing stories about the high wages being paid in British Columbia, some Punjabi British Indian soldiers stationed in British Malaya, British Hong Kong, and other British-controlled Chinese cities emigrated to Canada and settled in the western province.
 Attracted by these wages, more Sikh men began immigrating into British Columbia, working mainly in industries such as mining, logging and railroads.
-Many of these men, who arrived without their families, settled in Greater Vancouver, Vancouver Island, interior BC, northern BC, and the Fraser Valley in what is now Abbotsford, British Columbia.
+Many of these men, who arrived without their families, settled in the British Columbia Interior, Greater Vancouver, Vancouver Island, and the Fraser Valley in what is now Abbotsford, British Columbia.

-A notable moment in early South Asian Canadian history was in 1902 when Punjabi Sikh settlers first arrived in Golden, British Columbia to work at the Columbia River Lumber Company.
-These early settlers built the first Gurdwara (Sikh Temple) in Canada and North America in 1905, which would later be destroyed by fire in 1926.
+Punjabi Sikh settlers first arrived in Golden, British Columbia to work at the Columbia River Lumber Company in 1902.
+A notable moment in early South Asian Canadian history, these early settlers built the first Gurdwara (Sikh temple) in Canada and North America in 1905, which would later be destroyed by fire in 1926.
+During this formative era of migration from the subcontinent to Canada, South Asian settlers did not receive much attention from all levels of government or the press; by many accounts, their new homes in British Columbia were relatively welcoming and inclusive, given their status as fellow British subjects.

-In 1907, the government in British Columbia enacted laws limiting the rights and privileges of Canadians from South Asian countries, which prevented them from voting and denied them access to holding political office, public sector jobs and other professions, which prompted many to migrate south from Vancouver across the border to the United States, where some became the victims of the 1907 Bellingham riots.
-In early 1908, the Continuous journey regulation was enacted in an effort to prevent South Asians from immigrating to Canada.
-The law required that people arriving from South Asia in Canada must "come from the country of their birth or citizenship by a continuous journey and or through tickets purchased before leaving their country of their birth or nationality."
-This prevented Indian soldiers stationed in Hong Kong and Japan from immigrating to Canada.
+The government in British Columbia enacted laws limiting the rights and privileges of Canadians from South Asian countries in 1907, preventing them from voting and denying them access to political office, public sector employment, and other professions.
+As a result, many migrated south from Vancouver across the border to the United States, where some became the victims of the 1907 Bellingham riots.
+At the same time, by 1907–08, many South Asian Canadians faced discrimination and xenophobia from those of European (Anglo-British) background, similar to that experienced by East Asian Canadians, such as the Japanese and Chinese communities.

-The second Gurdwara to be built in Canada was in 1908 in Kitsilano (Vancouver) and aimed at serving a growing number of Punjabi Sikh settlers who worked at nearby sawmills along False Creek at the time.
-By the end of 1908, 5,209 Canadians were from South Asia, nearly all of whom were Punjabi settled across British Columbia.
-Many South Asian Canadians soon began to face discrimination and xenophobia from those of European (Anglo-British) background, experiencing similar treatment to the East Asian Canadian community, such as the Japanese and Chinese.
 European settlers viewed Asian settlers, and included the Indians, as a threat to the European nature of Canada.
-In addition, many Asian migrants had to work for lower wages, which agitated the European (Anglo-British) majority of the time.
+In addition, many Asian migrants worked for lower wages, which at the time agitated the European (Anglo-British) majority.